BookingBug/dev.bookingbug.com/docs/rest-api/queuing.md

 The queuing system is built to allow for the management of walk-in clients, the services that you provide these walk-in clients and the staff that you have available to serve these clients.

+Queues also allow you to split your walk-in/appointment based clients up into different queues.
+This would be useful if you had member based services such as business and standard account customers. or services based on language.

+For example.
+If you had a business customer and a standard customer tier available, then you can break these into two different queues.
+Allowing each queue to be progressed independently of each other.

+Additionally, you could have multiple queues based on language.
+Someone who needs to see a staff member who speaks fluent Spanish can then be added to a specific queue separate from the staff members who cannot speak fluent Spanish.

 The queuing system has five main aspects to it.

 - **Services:** These are the services you have on offer, for example, mortgage advice and savings advice.
+The <a href="docs/rest-api/service-booking#list-services">Service Booking Guide</a> has examples regarding this end point.

 - **Queues:** These are the different types of queues that you have, for example if you are offering the previous services for two types of client (standard and business) you can split the clients into two queues.
 Serving each interdependently.